ipld/specs/design/sorted-tree.md

 * Fully consistent.
 This means that the same boundaries should be found in a newly created tree as those found in a tree we are modifying.

+In order to make the tree efficient we need to find a way for the chunks to be split on consistent boundaries even when the chunks are modified.
+This means you can use a typical chunker because you'd have to run the chunker over the entire right side of the list on every mutation in order to produce a consistent tree shape.

+We do this by giving each entry a unique `IDENTITY` (`UINT32`) using a hashing function.
+This distributes randomly distributed unique and consistent identifiers to every entry in the list.
+If we set a threshold for which numeric identity we consider a `CLOSE` we can calculate the average occurance of those numbers which gives us an average distribution of `CLOSES` throughout the list.
+Entries that are added or removed will cause splits and merges that balance the tree and ensure a consistent shape which will guarantee hash consistency for the entire tree.

+Here's how it works.

 First, we guarantee that every entry is unique, which we can do with any arbitrary sorting function.
 Then, we hash every entry and designate a portion of the address space in that hash to close each chunk.
 This means that the same entries will always close the structure and as we modify the tree